Mental Wellness and Health Today

-If you have a mental disorder, this means you are not in a state of optimal mental health.
-You are struggling with some aspect of your mental and emotional health, which varies depending on the type of disorder.
+If you have a mental disorder, you are not in a state of optimal mental health.
+You are struggling with some aspect of your mental and emotional health, which varies depending on the disorder type.

 Nonetheless, it’s possible to struggle with mental health even if you do not become diagnosed with a mental health disorder.
 For example, you could experience anxiety from time to time and find that difficult to handle.

 The difference is that a mental disorder involves the signs and symptoms continuing over time and interfering with your life.
-It’s possible for mental health disorders to develop at any point in a person’s life.
+Mental health disorders can develop at any point in a person’s life.

 Ways to Improve Mental and Emotional Health

-There are steps we can take collectively and individually to make a positive change toward better mental health.
-Of course, there are professional interventions, such as therapy and medication, that can be effective.
-Nonetheless, we can also make changes in how we interact with one another in society that can have a positive impact.
+We can take steps collectively and individually to make a positive change toward better mental health.
+Of course, professional interventions, such as therapy and medication, can be effective.
+Nonetheless, we can also make changes in how we interact with one another to impact us positively.
 These are some key areas that make a difference.

-We all want to be heard, as it makes us feel important and cared about.
-It can help to truly listen to other people while making eye contact and commenting to show you’re paying attention.
+As it makes us feel important and cared about, we all want to be heard.
+It can help truly listen to other people while making eye contact and commenting to show you’re paying attention.
 Also, take time away from distractions such as technology to check in on people in your life and see how they’re doing.
 Ask them questions about their life.
 Of course, you should also seek out supportive relationships for your own mental and emotional health.

 Beyond just being listened to, we want to feel like other people understand who we are and where we’re coming from.
 You can help other people feel understood by asking them leading questions and having meaningful conversations with them.
-It also helps to be understanding and accepting of their individuality rather than trying to change the person’s mind or beliefs.
-In the same way, seek out people and groups that will help you be yourself and feel like you are understood.
+It also helps to understand and accept their individuality rather than change the person’s mind or beliefs.
+In the same way, seek out people and groups to help you be yourself and feel understood.

 Feeling Part of Something

-It can become dangerous for people to be in constant solitude and to be disconnected from other people, especially if it is not the person’s preference.
-This kind of situation can connect to a lack of empathy, anger toward others and additional unhealthy thoughts or behaviors.
-It’s important for us to help other people feel included and to reach out when someone is ostracized.
-If you feel disconnected from others, seek out a group to join that’s centered on something you enjoy or care about.
+It can become dangerous for people to be in constant solitude and disconnected from other people, especially if it is not their preference.
+This situation can connect to a lack of empathy, anger toward others, and additional unhealthy thoughts or behaviors.
+We need to help other people feel included and reach out when they are ostracized.
+If you feel disconnected from others, seek a group to join that’s centered on something you enjoy or care about.